Fujimoto-lab-UTHealth-HHD/MMF-GAT/README.md

 # Multilayer modular fusion graph attention network (MMF-GAT) for epidemic prediction

-This repository contains the Python code for the article ,"MFF-GAT_GCN_comments.ipynb", for building and applying the MMF-GAT model.
+This repository contains the Python codes for the article
+* MFF-GAT_GCN_comments.ipynb: building and applying the GNN, GAT, and MMF-GAT models

 ### DOI
 10.1371/journal.pcsy.0000070